zapateros/Synacor-Challenge/README.md

 **4. Run the vm**<br />
 This is the part where you start the virtual machine and in the next chapters add (automated) user inputs.

+When you run the whole script, it is executing a self-test, where it checks if every Opcode is implemented correctly.
+If so, it continues to write a message and waits for user input.
+Now the fun really starts.
+And above all, you have now earned the third code!
+(3/8).